Lorelai-anne/CMSC-255_Fall2022/README.md

 # TODO
 ###### Description : What is needed to create a more organized and personalized gitHub repository
 - Personalize/learn how to create my own readMe
-- Labs/Projects : touch-up code as I learn new methods
+- Labs/Projects : touch-up code as I learn new methods and make sure all code works

 # Table of Contents:
+###### Note: Some code is unfinished and does not work properly.
+This will be removed once those specific files are fixed.

 ## 1) Labs:
 ###### Labs 1-6 were created on Notepad , Labs 7-14 were created and run on IntelliJ IDEA
-- Lab 1:
+- Lab 1: [
 - Lab 2:
 - Lab 3:
 - Lab 4: